rosen-bridge/utils/.changeset/eighty-seas-film.md

 '@rosen-bridge/tss': major
 ---

-add crypto protocol to data flow
+- add chainCode as required to TssSigner class config
+- change TssSigner to abstract with abstract `getSignExtraData` and `handleSuccessfulSign` functions